 JCC Brooklyn Summer Camp

 All upper staff are certified in first aid for professional rescuers, RTE, AED, CPR and many are certified as lifeguards as well.
-First aid and lifeguard staff will always be stationed with the groups.
 These emergency staff members, as well as the group leaders, will carry first aid kits on them at all times.

 ARRIVAL AND DISMISSAL